Azure Availability Sets vs Zones: Key Differences Explained | Updated 2025

 An Availability Zone (AZ) in Azure is a physically separate data center within an Azure region that is designed to be isolated from other Availability Zones.
 Each zone has independent power, cooling, and networking, ensuring that a failure in one zone does not affect the others.

-• High Availability: By deploying resources (e.g., VMs, storage) across multiple Availability Zones, you ensure that your application can withstand failures of a single data center or zone, offering better reliability and availability.
+• High Availability: By deploying resources (e.g., VMs, storage) across multiple Availability Zones, you ensure that your application can withstand failures of a single data center or zone, offering better reliability and availability, which is a key advantage discussed in the comparison of Public Cloud vs Private Cloud for determining the right cloud infrastructure based on your reliability and availability needs.

 • Low Latency: Availability Zones within a region are connected via low-latency, high-throughput networking, making them ideal for critical applications requiring high availability.